QUICK SUMMARY:

 Recently, Google Business Profile officially sunset the old Google My Business Insights section as they have transitioned to their new Performance metrics.
 So from here on out, GBP Insights will be known as Performance Metrics.

-This article will take a deeper look at the changes to GBP Insights and explore how agencies can leverage the new GBP Performance Metrics to boost their clients’ local search presence and make the most out of Google Business Profiles.
+This article will take a deeper look at the changes to GBP Insights and explore how agencies can leverage the new GBP Performance Metrics in a customizable GBP report template to boost their clients’ local search presence and make the most out of Google Business Profiles.

 What Is Google Business Profile Performance Metrics?